Home / Glossary / Latino / Latina

 Synthesis

-Latino is the Western US default that the major progressive guides treat as house-acceptable, distinct from Hispanic (which it doesn’t fully overlap), distinct from Latinx and Latine (which provide gender-neutral alternatives), and gendered by Spanish-grammar default (which is increasingly the contested edge).
+Latino is the Western U.S. default that the major progressive guides treat as house-acceptable.
+It doesn’t fully overlap with Hispanic; Latinx and Latine provide gender-neutral alternatives to it; and its Spanish-grammar masculine default is the part most actively contested.

-The gendered-default question is the live contested edge.
-Spanish-grammar convention defaults the masculine plural (‘Latinos’) as the mixed-group form; every traditional style guide in the corpus (Sierra Club, SEIU, AECF) codifies this.
+The gendered-default question is where the term is most actively contested.
+Spanish-grammar convention defaults the masculine plural (‘Latinos’) as the mixed-group form.
+Sierra Club codifies this explicitly (Latino “can also be used to describe a group of people of mixed genders”); SEIU and AECF use the masculine “Latino” as the base form but address the gendered question more narrowly (SEIU: “Latina if we know the person is female”; AECF lists Latino as an approved noun).
 The gender-neutral alternatives — Latinx in English-language contexts, Latine in Spanish-language contexts — both displace this default and are gaining ground.
-None of the 2020-or-earlier guides in the corpus engage Latine; only Sierra Club 2021 addresses Latinx beyond a passing mention.
+None of the 2020-or-earlier guides in the corpus engage Latine; among the corpus, Sierra Club 2021, DSG, and RET engage Latinx substantively while SEIU and Casey predate its uptake.
 The cluster is in active institutional motion.

 The federal-data construction matters.
 Census and federal demographic surveys define Latino as an ethnicity, not a race — Latino respondents identify as Latino independently of their racial identification (Black Latino, white Latino, Indigenous Latino, multiracial Latino are all standard).
 Writing that conflates Latino with a racial category misreads what the underlying data measures.
 This is identical to the Hispanic federal construction (the Census frame is ‘Hispanic or Latino’ as a single ethnicity question).

-Latina is the feminine form, used specifically for women and women-only groups (Sierra Club, SEIU explicit; DSG by usage).
+Latina is the feminine form, used specifically for women and women-only groups (Sierra Club explicit on individual women and women-only groups; SEIU directs Latina when the person is known to be female; DSG by usage).
 Not interchangeable with Latino for an individual woman; do not default Latino to mean Latina absent information.

 Capitalization is settled — Latino, Latina, Latinos, Latinas all always capitalized across every guide.